 Black Feminists prioritized the differences based on colour and race and claim that women in colour are more oppressed.
 They criticize all other feminists for their ignorance of race in feminism agenda.

-Lesbian Feminists advocate creation of a world through the attachment women have for each other.
+Lesbian Feminists advocate the creation of a world through the attachment women have for each other.
 They promote lesbianism as more than personal decision but an outward sign of rejection of patriarchal sexuality imposed on women.
 They want to redefine social cultures created by patriarchy and create women centered cultures.

 Feminism on Patriarchy